Tag: body language

 • Move only when transitioning between points (purposeful movement)

 This “grounding” technique does double duty — it makes you look confident AND activates a calming response in your nervous system.
-I used this with hundreds of anxiety clients in my hypnotherapy practice before bringing it into presentation training.
+I used this technique extensively in my clinical hypnotherapy practice before bringing it into presentation training.

 Related: How to Calm Nerves Before a Presentation: The 5-Minute Reset